AlexWiigs/AlexWiigs/README.md

 ## Hi, I'm Alex

 - I'm currently working on MATLAB software which finds optimal designs of experiments for a large collection of regression models and criteria using CVX and PSO algorithms
-- In the future I'd like to also create optimal design software in Python
+- In the future I'd like to create the same optimal design software in Python
 - I'm addicted to [boot.dev](https://www.boot.dev/dashboard), my neovim config, and disc golf

 <!--